DanielZajac/PinballSimulation/README.md

-# PinballSimulation
+# Pinball Simulation
-Physics simulation of a playable pinball machine using pygame
+#### Physics simulation of a playable pinball machine using pygame

+Made by Daniel Zajac and Heisn Nithysingha

+To test out this simulation, clone the repository and run the file pinball_simulation.py.

+### About this simulation:
+In this pinball simulation, you start with three balls.
+Each time a ball falls through the middle or you reset the ball, you lose a remaining ball.
+Once you lost all of your balls, your run is over.
+During the run, each time you hit a bumper your points will increase, so you can try to set a higher score each time!

+This simulation is mainly focused on creating an accurate collision detection and response system.
+Try it out for yourself!

+##### Note:
-The python file you want to run to play pinball is simulation.py If you run the file and the window is getting cut off (computers may have different resolution and zoom), then you can either change the zoom in your settings (on windows settings->System->Display->Scale and Layout) (on Mac "temp"), or you can find the following line in simulation.py
+If you run the file and the pygame window is partially cut off, then you can either change your display zoom in your computer's settings -
+##### Windows: Settings->System->Display->Scale and Layout
+##### Mac "temp"
+or you can find the following line in pinball_simulation.py:

-screen = pygame.display.set_mode((SCREEN_WIDTH, SCREEN_HEIGHT))
+##### screen = pygame.display.set_mode((SCREEN_WIDTH, SCREEN_HEIGHT))

-and change this line to
+and change this line to:

-screen = pygame.display.set_mode((SCREEN_WIDTH, SCREEN_HEIGHT), pygame.FULLSCREEN)
+##### screen = pygame.display.set_mode((SCREEN_WIDTH, SCREEN_HEIGHT), pygame.FULLSCREEN)

-This will normalize the display to fit your screen
+This command will fit the display to your screen, although the dimensions will be distorted, so lowering zoom on your computer is preferred.